MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 ![The User-Reported Messages report shows messages users labeled as junk, not junk, or phishing attempts.](../../media/ad5e9a3d-b833-419c-bcc9-3425d9604ead.png)

-To view this report, in the [Security & Compliance Center](https://protection.office.com), do one of the following:
+To view this report, in the [Microsoft 365 security center](https://security.microsoft.com), do one of the following:

 - Go to **Threat management** \> **Dashboard** \> **User-reported messages**.